awsdocs/amazon-rds-user-guide/doc_source/PostgreSQL.Procedural.Importing.md

       --role-name rds-s3-integration-role
    ```

-1. Add the IAM role to the PostgreSQL DB instance by using the AWS Management Console or AWS CLI, as described following\.
+1. Add the IAM role to the RDS for PostgreSQL DB instance by using the AWS Management Console or AWS CLI, as described following\.

 #### Console<a name="collapsible-section-1"></a>